jan-patrick/sketch_artboard-history/README.md

 </table>

 #### * Limitations (for now):

+###### Switch between two Artboards
 - Switch between two Artboards (opt + cmd + a), can be done infinitely.
 - only works within one document (the history is overwritten when opening another document / works with the current used document only).

+###### Go Backwards
+- Works, but the opposite way is currently not possible.
+- only works within one document at the moment due to a bug.
+Once another document is opened this function does not work anymore.

 Feel free to create an [issue](https://github.com/jan-patrick/sketch_artboard-history/issues) if something does not work probably or if you have a feature request.